 Canvas has many tools, such as discussions, collaborations, or chat, that can be used to design and deliver fully online (FO), partially online (PO), online with flexible in-person component (OFI), and web-enhanced courses.
 There are additional tools available for developing content, creating community, and enriching students' learning experiences.
 It is important to remember that instructional technology should enhance, rather than overshadow, instructional content.

-To facilitate consistency and ensure accessibility across all online and web-enhanced courses, NOCE has developed the following vetting and adoption process for software and applications used to create and deliver online instructional materials.
+To facilitate consistency and ensure accessibility across all online and web-enhanced courses, the NOCE Technology Committee has developed a vetting and adoption process for software and applications used to create and deliver online instructional material.